 Last Updated on

 The World Alliance for Breastfeeding Action (WABA) organises the annual event of World Breastfeeding Week from August 1st to August 7th.
-The idea behind organising such an event was solely to promote, support, and encourage breastfeeding amongst new mothers throughout the world.
+The idea behind organising such an event is solely to promote, support, and encourage breastfeeding amongst new mothers throughout the world.

 Why Is World Breastfeeding Week Celebrated?